d9pouces/df_websockets/README.md

 * _topics_ to allow the server to send signals to any group of browser windows.

 Signals are exchanged between the browser window and the server using a single websocket.
-Signals triggered by the browser on the server are processed as background tasks (so the websocket endpoint does almost nothing).
+Signals that are triggered by the browser on the server are processed as background tasks (so the websocket endpoint does almost nothing).
-Signals triggered by the server can be processed as other Celery tasks and as Javascript functions on the browser.
+Signals that are triggered by the server can be processed as background tasks on the serveur and as Javascript functions on the browser.

+Background processes can use [celery](https://docs.celeryproject.org/en/stable/), [channels](https://pypi.org/project/channels/) workers, or simply different processes or threads.

 Requirements and installation